Kate Puddister, Ph.D.

 2019.
 Seeking the Court’s Advice: The Politics of the Canadian Reference Power (UBC Press).

-Recent Articles:
+Journal Articles:

 2024.
 “To Serve and Protect?
-An Empirical Study of Police-Involved Sexual Assault,” Women & Criminal Justice 34(2): 149-170. with Danielle McNabb
+An Empirical Study of Police-Involved Sexual Assault,” Women & Criminal Justice 34(2): 149-170. with Danielle McNabb.

 2024.
 “Common Sense Justice?
-Comparing Populist and Mainstream Right Positions on Law and Order in 24 Countries,” Party Politics 30(2): 223-235. with Edward Koning
+Comparing Populist and Mainstream Right Positions on Law and Order in 24 Countries,” Party Politics 30(2): 223-235. with Edward Koning.

 2023.
 “Civilian Police Oversight and Accountability for Serious Incidents in Canada: Who Polices the Police?”
 Canadian Public Administration 66(3): 390-408